2.4 GHz for dummies

 I have LGB stainz as base power units for the garratt

-( read the title again :rofl: )
+( read the title again :rolf: )

-Once you start enquiring Don..it all gets very technical the further you go into it and then you have to ask more questions and you get more different answers and then you give up:rofl::rofl:
+Once you start enquiring Don..it all gets very technical the further you go into it and then you have to ask more questions and you get more different answers and then you give up:rolf::rolf:

 Well I am interested in how & why things work (or dont work!), but I am not a Teckie